slee25/AC209A_SpotifyGroup30/Data_Collection_EDA.md

 <img src="https://raw.githubusercontent.com/slee25/AC209A_SpotifyGroup30/master/notebooks/fig/Genius.png" width="635" height="460"  align="middle">

-- Below shows a html-parsed result of this page by using `requests` and `BeautifulSoup`:
+- Below will show a html-parsed result of this page by using `requests` and `BeautifulSoup` (its output is currently hidden):

 ```python